ephenix/networkprovisioner/readme.md

 ## Deploying VPCs

-1. In Service Catalog, we will launch an instance of the "New Network Target Account" product.
+1. Once for each new account, we will launch an instance of the "New Network Target Account" product.
-2. Enter a name for the product deployment, then enter template parameters: Account Id, Account Name, and the Admin Role as well as Execution role are pre-filled with AWS Control Tower roles.
+2. Enter a name for the product deployment, then enter template parameters: Account Id and Account Name (for product identification).
+You can also change the cross-account roles used for Stack Sets at this point.
 3. Launch the product.
-4. After this deployment completes, we should have a new Product for the target account.
-Deploying an instance of this product will deploy the next VPC.
-There are a limited number of parameters for this template, but the 'newvpc.yaml' template can be customized with additional functionality.
+4. We should now have a new Product to deploy a VPC to the target account.
+There are a limited number of parameters for this template by default, but the 'newvpc.yaml' template can be customized with additional functionality, or additional products and/or templates could be authored to support numerous network types.